-Expertise / Field of Study: BSc (Hons) Zoology, MSc Botany (Rivers), PhD Botany Conservation Importance rating, and has worked as an independent consulting specialist from 1996 to present.
+Expertise / Field of Study: BSc (Hons) Zoology, MSc Botany (Rivers), Ph.D Botany Conservation Importance rating, and has worked as an independent consulting specialist from 1996 to present.

-I, Dr. Brian Michael Colloty declare that this report has been prepared independently of any influence or prejudice as may be specified by the National Department of Environmental Affairs and or the Department of Water and Sanitation.
+I, Dr. Brian Michael Colloty declare that this report has been prepared independently of any influence or prejudice as may be specified by the DFFE and or Department of Water and Sanitation

-Signed:....
-Date:...24 March 2023......
+Signed: Date: 10 November 2023......

-This document contains intellectual property and proprietary information that is protected by copyright in favour of EnviroSci (Pty) Ltd. The document may therefore not be reproduced, or used without the prior written consent of EnviroSci (Pty) Ltd. This document is prepared exclusively for Loxton Wind Facility 1 (Pty) Ltd ("the Applicant") and is subject to all confidentiality, copyright, trade secrets, and intellectual property law and practices of South Africa.
+This document contains intellectual property and proprietary information that is protected by copyright in favour of EnviroSci (Pty) Ltd. The document may therefore not be reproduced, or used without the prior written consent of EnviroSci (Pty) Ltd. This document is prepared exclusively Energy Team and is subject to all confidentiality, copyright, trade secrets, and intellectual property law and practices of SOUTH AFRICA